liamnewmarch/blog/content/posts/vnc-icons-osx.md

 ---
 date: 2014-02-05
+title: Pimp your macOS shortcuts with system icons
 summary: Or, how to use icons for Screen Share (VNC) shortcuts in your Dock.
-layout: posts/post.njk
-tags: post
-title: Pimp your macOS shortcuts with system icons
 ---

 I use VNC (aka Screen Share) a lot, so I keep a folder of frequently accessed machines on my Dock.